MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 1: Provision NEO hub
 The New Employee Onboarding (NEO) hub can be provisioned from the [SharePoint look book](https://lookbook.microsoft.com/).
 With the SharePoint look book, a **Microsoft 365 global admin** can start the provisioning process with a few steps.
-The whole process takes about 15 minutes to proviion.
+The whole process takes about 20 minutes to provision.
 Before starting the provisioning process, make sure you have met the prerequisites for provisioning.

 ### Prerequisites